“May the Fourth PlaySlam Be With You!”

 How to submit scripts for PlaySlam (and notes about rehearsal / performance):

-- In the body of the email put your name/phone/email address/NC home address, and any questions or concerns you may have.
+- In the body of the email put your name/phone/email address/NC home address/script titles (AND indication of which is for round 1, which for round 2), and any questions or concerns you may have.

 - SCRIPTS should be TWO SEPARATE DOCUMENTS, two attachments, in the same email.